sagemathinc/cocalc-doc/source/api-examples.md

 ## IFrame communication

-This improves working with an embedded CoCalc instance by enabling a message based communication channel.
+This is a communication channel to improve working with an embedded CoCalc instance.
-It gives the parent page the ability to send commands to CoCalc (e.g. opening a specific page, etc.) and receiving responses.
+It gives the parent page the ability to send command-messages to CoCalc (e.g. opening a specific page, etc.) and receiving responses.

+The underlying technology is [window.postMessage](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage).

+The parent page must be served using `https`!

 .. note::